gk-shi/v3-waterfall/README_EN.md

   // Render the card slot using the render function render(h(slots.default, { item }), div)

-  // 将图片隐藏，图片的高度额外计算
-  const img = div.querySelector('img')
-  img.style.display = 'none'
+  // Hide the image, with additional consideration for the height of the image const img = div.querySelector('img') img.style.display = 'none'
-  // Hide the image and calculate the height of other elements separately const img = div.querySelector('img') const body = document.body || document.documentElement
+  // Calculate the height of elements excluding the image const body = document.body || document.documentElement
   body.appendChild(div)
   const otherHeight = div.offsetHeight